Kequc/couch-recliner/README.md

 ### Usage

-It exposes set of Model centric modules, so in order to interact with your database you must have a Model describing it.
+This library exposes set of Model centric modules, in order to interact with your database you must have a Model describing it.

 ```javascript
 const { Model } = require('couch-recliner');